comharris/readme/docs/calendar.md

 ### Recommendations

 When sharing recommendations for CEO decisions (e.g. signatures), indicate your level of confidence or attachment to the outcome by adding x/5 ([0/5, 1/5...5/5](https://docs.mattermost.com/process/training.html#id8)) to the email's subject line.
 Add the x/5 as the first item in the subject line so that it is easily readable on a mobile phone.
 Please also add the x/5 to the email's body.

+## Other Tasks

+### Ordering Meals

+For food ordered in (such as during an all day meeting), choose foods that are low carb, low sugar; fat is okay.

+OK:

+ - Chicken or duck salad with oil and vinegar/citrus (no croutons)
+ - Vegetarian meals as well as pita, burrito wraps, etc.

+ Avoid:

+ - Thick-sliced bread
+ - Things that need to be heated
+ - Things that could be spilled